ethersphere/bee-docs/docs/bee-developers/advanced.md

 - In the case when we are a “backwarder” node, we might consider a decision strategy on whether we want to cache the chunk in the event of a repeated request.
 - To every forwarding/backwarding exchange we attach an incentivisation action that would take into account variables like the success of the action and the cost of performing the action.
 - We need to design the optimal incentivisation scheme, to determine the optimal payment/settlement frequency and correctness of computation of the payment/charged amount.
 This also applies to both chunk storage scheme and the relayed request-response scheme.
-- We need to have a sensible strategy when it comes to waiting for a node to respond to our request; as a backwarder, we want to make our best effort to retrieve the chunk but without waiting for an excessive amount of time, which would lead to waste of resources.
+- We need to have a sensible strategy when it comes to waiting for a peer to respond to our retrieval request; as a backwarder, we want to make our best effort to retrieve the chunk but without waiting for an excessive amount of time, which would lead to waste of resources.

 ### Protocol breach